 Location and Surroundings

 Marshall Point Lighthouse is located in the fishing village of Port Clyde, at the southernmost tip of the St. George Peninsula.
 Overlooking both Muscongus Bay and Penobscot Bay, the lighthouse offers breathtaking ocean views, rugged coastal scenery, and an abundance of seabirds.
 Nearby attractions include the Wyeth Art Gallery, the Port Clyde General Store, and Monhegan Island, which can be reached by ferry.
+Visitors planning a midcoast lighthouse tour will find Pemaquid Point Light a short drive west, and Owls Head Lighthouse about 30 minutes north in Penobscot Bay.

 Visiting Marshall Point Lighthouse